sbeeredd04/auto-git/README.md

 ### General Questions

 **Q: What is Auto-Git?**
 A: Auto-Git is an AI-powered CLI tool that automatically generates meaningful commit messages using Google's Gemini AI and commits your changes.
-Version 3.7.1 adds bulletproof infinite REPL looping, perfect state management across multiple pause/resume cycles, and unbreakable global keyboard controls.
+Version 3.8.0 adds enhanced interactive terminal session, persistent command history, markdown-formatted AI suggestions, and simplified workflow.

 **Q: Do I need to install anything?**
 A: No!
 You can use `npx @sbeeredd04/auto-git` without installation, or install globally with `npm install -g @sbeeredd04/auto-git`.

-**Q: What's new in v3.7.1?**
+**Q: What's new in v3.8.0?**
-A: v3.7.1 introduces:
+A: v3.8.0 introduces:
-- 🔄 **Infinite REPL Looping**: REPL runs in a true infinite loop that never stops accepting commands
-- 🎯 **Perfect Multiple Pause/Resume Cycles**: Can pause and resume indefinitely without any state corruption
-- 🎮 **Unbreakable Global Keyboard Controls**: Ctrl+P, Ctrl+R, and Ctrl+C work flawlessly across all states and cycles
-- 🛡️ **Complete State Isolation**: Each REPL session is completely isolated with proper cleanup and restoration
-- ⚡ **Bulletproof Handler Management**: Perfect cleanup of all event handlers prevents memory leaks
-- 🔧 **Never-Ending Command Processing**: Commands execute and immediately return to prompt for next command
+- 📚 **Persistent Command History**: Commands saved across sessions with arrow key navigation
+- 🎨 **Markdown-Formatted AI Responses**: Rich formatting for AI suggestions with syntax highlighting
+- ⌨️ **Arrow Key Navigation**: Use ↑↓ to browse through command history
+- 🎯 **Git Syntax Highlighting**: Enhanced display for Git commands with color coding
+- 💾 **Session Persistence**: Command history automatically saved and restored
+- 🔄 **Simplified Workflow**: Clean separation between watch mode and interactive mode
+- 🎮 **Enhanced User Experience**: Improved prompts, better error handling, and cleaner interface

 **Q: How do I force exit if something goes wrong?**
 A: Press Ctrl+C anywhere - navigation menu, REPL, or file watcher.
 It will immediately exit the entire application with proper cleanup.